 This morning we headed to the Pnyx, then over to the Acropolis to join the crowds at the most iconic place in Athens.
 We grabbed lunch and then went to the Acropolis museum in the afternoon (the chocolate cake was fab).

 After a wander around, some souvenir shopping and a peach ice tea overlooking the mountains we had a great dinner and then headed to bed.
+I think this was my favourite day on the Greece trip overall!

 In the morning we headed to the site at Delphi and then travelled on to Olympia in the afternoon.